Winnie Ruth Judd: 1933 "confession letter"

-The 2014 discovery of a so-called "confession letter", written in April 1933 in Judd's own hand to her attorney H.G.
+The 2014 discovery of a "confession letter", written in April 1933 in Judd's own hand to her attorney H.G.
 Richardson, raised new questions about her case.
 In the letter, which Judd called her "first and only confession," she stated that she alone planned and carried out the murder of LeRoi, with whom she was allegedly competing for Halloran's affections.
 She further stated that she had not planned to kill Samuelson, but did so after Samuelson, alerted by the gunshot that killed LeRoi, walked in on the murder scene and began fighting with Judd.
 Judd wrote that she also acted alone in handling and transporting the bodies.
 According to a New Times article by Robert Pela, Richardson suppressed the letter because it contradicted the substance of an appeal he had just filed in her case.
 After Richardson's death, Judd wrote to his widow repeatedly asking for return of the letter, for fear it would jeopardize hearings on her sanity and potential release from Arizona State Hospital, but Richardson's widow refused.
 In 2002, a few years after Judd's death, the letter was anonymously donated to the Arizona state archives.

 Those who have studied or been involved in the Judd case differ in their interpretation of the letter.
 While some believe it is a true confession, it has also been interpreted as an attempt by Judd to bolster her insanity defense, clear Halloran, or even incriminate Halloran by admitting to a crime to which he could then be named an accessory – a strategy not possible if Judd contended that she had killed in self-defense.
-J. Dwight Dobkins, the co-author of the first book written about the Judd case (J. Dwight Dobkins and Robert J. Hendricks, Winnie Ruth Judd: The Trunk Murders (Grosset & Dunlap, 1973)), dismissed the letter as "just another of her many confessions, the one attempt to have Halloran named as an accomplice."
+J. Dwight Dobkins, the co-author of the first book written about the Judd case, Winnie Ruth Judd: The Trunk Murders (Grosset & Dunlap, 1973), dismissed the letter as "just another of her many confessions, the one attempt to have Halloran named as an accomplice."